-We do NOT test any of our products on animals and they do not contain animal ingredients.
+Colorhouse untinted base paints are not tested on animals and they do not contain animal ingredients.
 However, raw materials suppliers are required by law to determine the potential toxicity of chemical substances.
 Unfortunately, as a result, some of the raw materials used in making paint have been tested on animals.
 There is no latex-based paint product available on the market where the components are not tested on animals prior to the manufacturing process.

 What ingredients are in Colorhouse?

 The primary ingredients in Colorhouse paint are: water, acrylic polymer, titanium dioxide, kaolin clay, amorphous silica, and limestone (ingredient amounts vary from base to base).

 How do I store or dispose of my leftover paint?

 Keep from Freezing!
 Store at room temperature, in a cool, dark place.
 Check www.earth911.org for recycling and disposal information in your area.
 If you’re in Portland, OR we are a PaintCare Recycling Center.
 Bring your leftover paint to our facility for recycling – 519 NE Hancock #B, Portland, OR 97212.

 YES!
 Colorhouse Multi-Purpose primer is a stain blocking primer.
 Some stains may require 2 coats.
 Allow primer to dry for 24 hours before painting when using as a stain blocker.

 If you have specific health concerns, we always recommend speaking with your doctor.

 Can I paint with Colorhouse on the following surfaces: drywall, wood, concrete, furniture, floors, cabinetry and metal?